A Guide to Mortgage Shopping for a Rental Property in Canada

 Chances are you may be feeling a tad bit scrutinized by this point, so let’s turn the tables and take a moment to consider what to look for in a broker and a lender.
 Let’s assume you are a safe investor with a sustainable rental income property you are seeking financing for.
 As you shop for a broker and lender remember that you are valuable and you want a lender who is going to treat you fairly now and in the future.

 Since qualifying for a rental property mortgage is a touch more challenging than the typical residential mortgage you will want to ensure you find a broker who is experienced in this area.
-Feel free to ask your broker about their experience, look for reviews from friends or read through testimonials.
+Feel free to ask your broker about their experience, look for reviews from friends or read through latest reviews.
 As we mentioned earlier if you are looking to purchase a property with five or more units you will need to find a broker who specializes in commercial mortgages (Spin Mortgage specializes in residential mortgages).

 Once you have picked your broker, essentially you have a captain of your team.
 Together you will need to put the rest of your team together, starting with a lender.
 Have we mentioned that this is a long term commitment?
 Be wary of your initial attraction to low rates and instead take a moment to read the fine print before committing long term.
 Just like dating you will want to start by asking the awkward questions that will shape your relationship over the long haul.